Skip to main content

 Student Learning Outcomes for the English Major

-1. Engaged imagination and engagement in the imaginative process
+1. Engaged imagination and engagement with the imaginative process

 2. Careful reading of texts